All right, if I'm a Democrat in the United States of America, if I'm a liberal in the United States of America, if I am a leftist, this is my list.

 We want her to stay here.

-She got a nipple fetish, and they refuse to do it and get fired.
+She's got a nipple fetish, and they refuse to do it and get fired.

 Can you imagine?

-Now I know that I know that I know Coco is not the first person to have a nipple fetish in an office.
+Now, I know that, I know that, I know Coco is not the first person to have a nipple fetish in an office.

-Uh but I mean stop and think of this.
+But stop and think of this.

 I mean, just because it's an animal, because it's a gorilla, we can do it.

-Oh yeah, go ahead.
+Oh, yeah, go ahead.

-Uh the cocoa wants to get a nipple fetish.
+Coco wants to get a nipple fetish.

-Take off, take off, take show your.
+Take off, take off, show your.

 I have this chocolate vagina here, folks.

-I wonder if Coco the gorilla likes chocolate vaginas.
+I wonder if Coco the Gorilla likes chocolate vaginas.

 Want to get a chocolate vagina fetish?

-I know where I can get more of these too.
+I know where I can get more of these, too.

-I could get an extra one of these and I could send it out there to the what is this?
+I could get an extra one of these and I could send it out there to the, what is this?

-Yeah, the gorilla foundation.
+Yeah, the Gorilla Foundation.

-See, if this works, tell them if if this works for Coco, we can get a lot more of these.
+See, if this works, tell them if this works for Coco, we can get a lot more of these.

 How do you know she got a nipple fetish anyway?